Skip to main content

 How Much Does Window Replacement Cost in California?

-Homeowners in California can expect to pay between $5,800 and $15,000 for a typical window replacement project.
-The mid-range estimate sits at approximately $9,200, though your actual cost will depend on the scope of work, materials selected, and local labor availability.
+$6,402 – $18,748.
+The typical window replacement in California costs between these figures, based on 2026 data.
+The mid-range estimate sits at approximately $10,038, though your actual cost will depend on the scope of work, materials selected, and local labor availability.

 How California Compares to Neighboring States